kev-inn/programming-languages-w2v/presentation.md

 - How we did it
 - Unsupervised w2v is good for this
 - Snippets-dev
-  - Variable names are hard to solve
+  - Variable names are hard to get rid of
   - Solve this by using ANTLR4 (Grammar, Lexer, Parser)
 - New dataset because ANTLR4 doesn't really work with small snippets
   - Goal was to get 2k files per language from GitHub (secondary rate limit der HS)